sendpost/sendpost-php-sdk/README.md

 ## Installation

+The SendPost PHP SDK is available on [Packagist](https://packagist.org/packages/sendpost/sendpost-php-sdk), making installation quick and easy.

 ### Method 1: Install via Composer (Recommended)

 Composer is the recommended way to install the SendPost PHP SDK.